mkuthan/garmin-workouts/README.md

 ## Workouts

+### Import Workouts

 Import workouts into Garmin Connect from definitions in [YAML](https://yaml.org) files.
 If the workout of defined name already exist it will be updated:

 ```shell script
 $ ./garmintools/workoutcli.py -u [GARMIN_USERNAME] -p [GARMIN_PASSWORD] import --ftp [YOUR_FTP] workouts/*.yaml
 ```